Conceiva/MezzmoKodiPlugin/README.txt

   more leveraging the UserPoster feature.
 Currently limited to movies.
 - Added enhanced description option which will prepend the Last Played Date / Time and playcount to the media item description.
-- Moved some log entries which were beign written to the general log file to their proper sync log dataabse.
+- Moved some log entries which were being written to the general log file to their proper sync log database.
 - Continued the Kodi logfile reduction effort by writing them to the addon general and sync logs.